-Lake George, New York is in a great location near several wonderful ski resorts.
-Between winter's often abundant snowfall averages, and excellent ski-making abilities, most ski centers are able to provide skiing from late November through mid-April!
+Lake George is in a great location near several wonderful ski resorts.
+Between winter's often abundant snowfall averages, and excellent snowmaking abilities, most ski centers are able to provide skiing from late November through mid-April!

-Here’s a quick rundown of nearby places where you can hit the slopes!
+Here’s a quick rundown of nearby places where you can hit the slopes this season!

-Gore Mountain is an easy drive north from Lake George to North Creek, a quaint Adirondack community that's been welcoming skiers since the early 1950s.
-Gore features 75 Alpine trails as well as 9 Nordic and Snowshoe trails spread over 347 skiable acres, and ranging from beginner to expert.
+Gore Mountain is an easy drive north from Lake George in North Creek, a quaint Adirondack community that's been welcoming skiers since the early 1930s.
+Gore features 109 alpine trails as well as 9 cross-country and snowshoe trails spread over 439 skiable acres, with difficulty levels ranging from beginner to expert.

 In addition to Gore's extensive snowmaking capabilities, snowfall averages 150 inches or more a year.
-Gore recently expanded to the North Creek Ski Bowl where you can enjoy tubing and family-friendly day and twilight skiing and snowboarding.
-To visit Gore Mountain, travel north 5 miles to Warrensburg and continue through the town until you reach Rt.
-28, which will take you to North Creek.
-For current trail conditions and weather, visit the Gore Mountain website.
+Gore also includes the North Creek Ski Bowl where you can enjoy tubing and family-friendly day and twilight skiing and snowboarding.
+To visit Gore Mountain, travel north from Lake George for 5 miles to Warrensburg and continue through the town until you reach the intersection with Rt.
+28 (on your left), which will take you to North Creek.

-Farther away, but a doable day trip to Vermont, is Bromley – a family-friendly mountain with an enjoyable southern exposure.
-There are 44 trails over varied terrain, ranging from beginner to expert, as well as lots of activities for the kids.
+Farther away, but a manageable day trip to Vermont, is Bromley – a family-friendly mountain with an enjoyable southern exposure.
+There are 47 trails over varied terrain, ranging from beginner to expert, as well as lots of activities for the kids.
 You can reach Bromley via Route 149 from Lake George, through Granville and to Manchester.
 Bromley is 7 miles outside of Manchester, VT.
-For weather, trail information and directions, visit their website at www.bromley.com.
+For weather, trail information, and directions, visit their website at www.bromley.com.